atornel/Aduct/docs/_build/html/_sources/guide/making an application.rst.txt

 it becomes a bin.
 Similarly, a notebook is meant to hold a number of elements and show only one of them at a time.
 A notebook with only page is against its purpose, so it becomes a bin.
 For bin, the same logic is applied.
-A Qtk bin is, by convention, used as a top-level for holding other view.
+A Aduct bin is, by convention, used as a top-level for holding other view.
 When you remove the element from it, the complete interface link is broken and you get a blank space, where no kind of interaction is possible.
 To avoid this, bin always clears the element instead of